itscodezada17/ShoppingApp/README.md

 1. Products List Page (List Of Products(having an Image, name and price and add to cart button))
 2. Cart Page (List of products in cart with total price , remove from cart implemented locally)
 3. Item Detail Page ((having an Image, name, Description, price and add to cart button))
-4. CheckOut Page (Just a Simple Ui showing a text)
+4. CheckOut Page (Showing a pdf using webView)

 # Technologies Used
 1. LANGUAGE : Kotlin , XML